Welcome to the Whangaroa Barn — say hello to St Paul’s Rock, the local quail family, the resident pheasants, and spectacular views.

 | Play/Pause | A button with an upward-facing triangle and pause symbol. | Press this to start or stop a show or movie. |

-Full bags can be placed in the large silver bin by the kitchen door.
+Full bags can be placed in the large silver rubbish bin by the kitchen door.
+Glass, tins, plastic and other recyclables go in the second bin, marked “recycling”.

 Emergency services: call 111